qmk/qmk_firmware/keyboards/s60-x/keymaps/ansi_qwertz/readme.md

 ###Mute Microphone

 The function layer has a "Mute Microphone"-key.
 As this is not an existing media key and you can't normally set a shortcut to this function, you need to set this up in software before using it, see below.
-This key is bound to `Right Control` + `Left Control`, a keycombination that no other program in existence uses for anything, at least to my knowledge.
+This key is bound to `RCtrl+LCtrl`, a keycombination that no other program in existence uses for anything, at least to my knowledge.
 It also can't be pressed with this keymap in any other way.

 ####Linux